Our founder, Nieda, ran three food businesses in Iraq and has a degree in business management, but in New Haven, she struggled to find a job.

-Like Nieda, refugees resettled to the US are expected to find a job and get off cash assistance in 90 days.
+Refugees resettled to the US are expected to find a job and get off cash assistance in 90 days.

-For most, and women with limited education especially, that is not enough enough time to learn English and get the education needed to get a good job.
+For most, and women with limited education especially, that is not enough time to learn English and get the education needed to get a good job.
 As a result, most refugee and immigrant women accept a survival job - dead end jobs or work opportunities that leave no time for education, personal improvement or civic engagement.

 4 out of 5 refugees who accept a survival job are still in them five years later.